perladvent/perldotcom/content/article/_pub_2012_04_perlunicook-chars-and-their-nums.md

 {
-   "image" : null,
-   "thumbnail" : null,
    "date" : "2012-04-09T06:00:01-08:00",
    "categories" : "unicode",
-   "authors" : [
+   "image" : null,
-      "tom-christiansen"
-   ],
    "title" : "Perl Unicode Cookbook: Characters and Their Numbers", "tags" : [],
+   "thumbnail" : null,
    "slug" : "/pub/2012/04/perlunicook-chars-and-their-nums.html",
-   "draft" : null,
    "description" : "℞ 4: Characters and their numbers Do you need to translate a codepoint to a character or a character to its codepoint?
-The ord and chr functions work transparently on all codepoints, not just on ASCII alone&mdash;nor in fact, not..."
+The ord and chr functions work transparently on all codepoints, not just on ASCII alone&mdash;nor in fact, not...", "authors" : [
+      "tom-christiansen"
+   ],
+   "draft" : null
 }